 Instrument design

 The basic parts of a spectrometer are a source, the sample and the detector.
 For this project I'm only interested in measuring one color (red) so I can simplify the source by using a green LED.
 The detector I'll use in this experiment is a CdS photocell that has a resistance dependent upon the amount of light shining on it.
 Because the Raspberry Pi doesn't have an analog input, I'll be using some suggestions from Adafruit (http://learn.adafruit.com/basic-resistor-sensor-reading-on-raspberry-pi) for making analog measurements.
 I'll connect the photocell to a capacitor and "ping" the circuit - essentially measuring how long it takes for the capacitor to charge.
 Since the charging time is influenced by the resistance in the circuit, this time will be related to the amount of light hitting the photocell.
 To keep everything in one place, I'll use some Legos - which make for a relatively cheap and robust optical bench.
+Not shown (since it makes for a boring photo) is that the whole circuit is placed under a box; we only want our detector sensing light from the LED, and therefore we need to block out light from all other sources.

 [Circuit diagram]